-FBA Process - Step 4: Interview
+FBA Process - Step 4: Interviews

-The purpose of the FBA interview is to obtain more specific information about the problem behavior and the conditions under which it is most likely and least likely to occur.
+The purpose of conducting interviews is to obtain more specific information about the problem behavior and the conditions under which it is most likely and least likely to occur.
 Comprehensive interviews also provide valuable information to guide the development of effective intervention plans.